cchauve/PlasBin/README.md

 ## Output
 ### Contig chains
-Lists of contigs and their orientation as they appear in the linear contig chain of all plasmid bins (both putative and questionable).
+Lists of contigs and their orientation as they appear in the linear contig chain of all plasmid bins (both putative and questionable).<br/>
-File name: putative_contig_chains.csv, questionable_contig_chains.csv
+File name: putative_contig_chains.csv, questionable_contig_chains.csv<br/>
-Format: <plasmid id>;<comma-separated list of contigs with orientation>
+Format: <plasmid id>;<comma-separated list of contigs with orientation><br/>
-Example: plasmid_0;23+,25-,10+
+Example: plasmid_0;23+,25-,10+<br/>

-### Sequences of contig chains
+### Sequences of contig chains<br/>
 Concatenated sequences of contigs in putative plasmid bins in FASTA format.
 The plasmid identifier is also used as the identifier of the FASTA entry.
-The additional information on each plasmid are provided in the deflines (e.g. seed_contig and gene_density.)
+The additional information on each plasmid are provided in the deflines (e.g. seed_contig and gene_density.)<br/>
-File names: putative_plasmids.fasta, questionable_plasmids.fasta
+File names: putative_plasmids.fasta, questionable_plasmids.fasta<br/>
-Format: FASTA with additional information in defline (as tab-separated list of <property>=<value> pairs)
+Format: FASTA with additional information in defline (as tab-separated list of <property>=<value> pairs)<br/>